 Parchment and Physics

 Hopefully I’ve convinced a few people that The Law of Attraction is real.
-My interpretation of the laws of thermodynamics probably has any real scientists reading this laughing and shaking their heads.
+My interpretation of the laws of thermodynamics probably has any real scientists reading this laughing and shaking their head.
 To me it says whatever you give you’re going to get back.

 “You can lead a horse to water…” is not in the Bible, but Proverbs 4:23 pretty much sounds like The Law of Attraction to me.
 I’ve led you there, so drink!